Services for Law Faculty

 Materials circulate to faculty members for semester-long periods and are automatically renewed unless another faculty member or student has requested a particular item.
 The Library will retrieve items requested by faculty from other campus libraries.
 Those materials also circulate for semester-long periods, and will also be automatically renewed unless requested by another patron.
 Materials not available on campus will be purchased or obtained through interlibrary loan.
 Please direct requests to liaisons.

 Faculty members who wish to authorize research assistants to check out materials on their behalf should complete and forward to their liaison a proxy form.

 Print copies of newsletters, journals, magazines, and other periodicals are routed to faculty members upon request.
 Liaisons can furnish to faculty members a list of all publications that may be routed or a list of subject-specific publications.

 Faculty members may place any type of material (electronic or otherwise) on reserve, with check-out periods specified by faculty members.
 Materials placed on reserve for particular classes will be returned to the faculty member at the end of the semester.
 Please contact your liaison to place items on reserve, or complete the reserve request form and email it to Beverly Galloway, Circulation Supervisor.

 At the end of each semester, the Library solicits from faculty members copies of exams to include in the past exam collection made available to students on e-reserves.

-The exhibit case on the second floor of the law school highlights faculty writings.
+The exhibit case on the ground floor of the law school highlights faculty writings.
 Please send copies of article reprints, books, and other publications for inclusion in the display to Jennifer Gross (email@example.com; 895-2408).